BryTheGuy98/CSC131_ClientProject/README.md

 The document object contains a `state` object to communicate between the user and the [Firebase Function](#iii-cloud-functions).
 It contains the following data:
 1. `toPDF`: When the document is created, this flag will be set to true.
 This fires off the Function, which will run, generate the PDF, send the Email, and upload the PDF to [Cloud Storage](#ii-cloud-storage).
 2. `hadError`: This notifies the user that an error occurred at a point during the Function process.
-3. `hadErrorMessage`: This provides the user with insight into the error that occrent during the Function process.
+3. `hadErrorMessage`: This provides the user with insight into the error that occurred during the Function process.
 It indicates which step of the process failed and directs the user to the Function logs for further detail.
 4. `toEmail`: This flag is only used in cases of an error during the Email sending step.
-If it fails, it sets this flag to true, so that, the user can set the `toPDF` flag back to true to re-execute the function.
+If it fails, it sets this flag to true so that the user can set the `toPDF` flag back to true to re-execute the function.
 When this flag is true during the re-run, the function will not recompile the LaTeX, saving bandwith, and will instead only re-attempt to send the Email.
 ##### Prices
-As dicussed in the 2<sup>nd</sup> Demo Session on October 17<sup>th</sup>, 2023, financial data would be handled by an external system (such as an accounting software, etc.).
+As discussed in the 2<sup>nd</sup> Demo Session on October 17<sup>th</sup>, 2023, financial data would be handled by an external system (such as an accounting software, etc.).
 Thus, this generator app merely takes in that information instead of being responsible for that information.
 Due to this, each `item` in the `items` array requires a `unitPrice` and `tax`* property and the document object requires the `subtotal`, `totalTax`, and `total` properties.

   > [!NOTE]
   > *When the tax for an item in non-taxable, leaving this property null tells the program to place `N/A` on the final invoice.